 How many days do I need at Walt Disney World?

 The most frequently asked question about Walt Disney World is how many days do I need?
 This really depends on your budget, number of days you plan to be in Orlando and if you want to take rest days.
 Plan on at least one day at each park if possible.
 There are 4 Disney parks to visit and I wouldn’t skip any of them.
 If you have to combine you can do that, but each park offers unique rides, food and entertainment.
 You can’t park hop to another park until after 2 p.m. so keep that in mind.
-If you only have a few days and have to skip a park I will discuss that further down in the post.
+If you only have a few days and have to skip a park I will discuss that further down in the article.

 Here are my recommendations when it comes to planning each day.
 Make a list of the top 5 attractions in each park that you don’t want to miss.
-Use the Walt Disney World checklist I created below at the end of this post to help you choose.
+Use the Walt Disney World checklist I created below at the end of this article to help you choose.
 When you arrive at the park do the rides on your list and then take a break.
 Grab a snack and get out your list.
 Now make a new plan for the rest of your day.
 You just never know how much you can get done and this way you for sure accomplish the must do things at the beginning of the day.
 There’s so much to see and do.
 You can’t do it all.
-If you go in with a plan of just 5 things to do then if you do more you’ll exceed your expectations rather than plan so much and be disappointed if you don’t get to it all.
+If you go in with a plan of just 5 things to do then if you do more you’ll exceed your expectations rather than plan so much and be disappointed if you don’t get it all done.

 Recommended number of days at Walt Disney World

 Plan to spend at least 5 days at Walt Disney World minimum if you can!
-Unlike Disneyland and DCA the parks are spread out.
+Unlike Disneyland the parks are spread out.
 There is no wrong way to do Walt Disney World.
 There is no certain order to visit each park.
 I recommend you have two park days then have a rest day.
 On your rest day you can relax at your resort, check out other resorts, swim or go to Disney Springs.
 Then finish your last 2 days with the other two parks.

 What if I have to skip a park?
 Which one do I skip?

 Both questions I get asked a lot too.
 This really depends on your group dynamic and interests.
 I would print the FREE Walt Disney World checklist at the bottom of this post.
 Go through the list and decide which rides you want to do in each park.
 If there are only 2 or 3 rides in a certain park you want to do, then that would be the park you could eliminate.
 Keep in mind that there are more than just rides in the parks as well.
 For instance Epcot has the World Showcase which is a place to explore and learn about different cultures and countries in the world.
 Not to mention all the food options in each country.
 Then over in Animal Kingdom there are many animal exhibits and places to explore.
 Each park offers other entertainment and shows as well.
 So this decision really depends on your interests and ages of the people in your group.
 Also ask your travel agent who is knowledgeable about each park.
 Just another reason I highly recommend using Get Away Today because they have experts who travel to WDW frequently.
+Complimentary concierge service is included at Get Away Today when you book a vacation package.
+The service includes making dining reservations, planning assistance and price monitoring.
+If a special or lower price comes out they automatically apply a refund!
+Book online or call 855-GET-AWAY and be sure to tell them Disneyland Tour Guide sent you for the best deals!

 Help with my trip to Walt Disney World